 Breakfast, Lunch, Dinner |

-Today is the sixth and last trek day of your Pikey Peak Trek journey.
+Today is the sixth and last trek day of the Pikey Peak Trek journey.
 After breakfast, we will slowly make our way to Phaplu.
 It is a relatively easy descent through a forest trail.
-After trekking for a while, we will reach Phaplu, which is a gateway to lower Solu Khumbu.
-It is also the starting point of Everest Base Camp Trek for those who travel by road from Kathmandu.
+After trekking for a while, we will reach Phaplu, which is a gateway to the lower Solu Khumbu.
+It is also the starting point of the Everest Base Camp Trek for those who travel by road from Kathmandu.

 Day 7